jbesomi/texthero/website/docs/getting-started-herotypes.md

 >>> data_count.sparse.density
 0.012...
 ```
-We can see that only around 1.2% of our _DocumentTermDF_ `data_count` is filled, so using the sparse DataFrame is saving us a lot of space.
+We can see that only around 1.2% of our _DataFrame_ `data_count` is filled, so using the sparse DataFrame is saving us a lot of space.

 <h4 align="left">When and how is it used?
 Do I have to work with multiindexes?!</h4>

-The _DocumentTermDF_ is mostly used internally for performance reasons.
-For example, as you can see above, the default output from `hero.count` is such a DataFrame, but if you apply e.g. `hero.pca` afterwards, you don't even notice the _DocumentTermDF_: `s.pipe(hero.count).pipe(hero.normalize).pipe(hero.pca)` works just fine; everything is seamlessly integrated in the library.
+The _DataFrame_ is mostly used internally for performance reasons.
+For example, as you can see above, the default output from `hero.count` is such a Pandas DataFrame, but if you apply e.g. `hero.pca` afterwards, you don't even notice the _DataFrame_: `s.pipe(hero.count).pipe(hero.normalize).pipe(hero.pca)` works just fine; everything is seamlessly integrated in the library.

-The only thing you _can_ but _should not_ do is store a _DocumentTermDF_ in your dataframe, as the performance is really bad.
+The only thing you _can_ but _should not_ do is store a _DataFrame_ in your dataframe, as the performance is really bad.
 If you really want to, you can do it like this like this:
 ```python
 >>> data = pd.read_csv("https://github.com/jbesomi/texthero/raw/master/dataset/bbcsport.csv")
 >>> data_count = data["text"].pipe(count)